na-na-hi/renget/archive/ChrPrompt.md

 How's the dungeon diving been going?
 Do you wish you could be doing more administrative work instead?
 >It's going...great...
 Besides that business with Apple Woods, nothing but smooth sailing!
 Our rift mission went off without a hitch, besides getting a little lost in the desert!
 It's nice to get out every once in a while, but I'm much better suited for desk work.
 How do you relax?
+>I usually read in the library.
+Booze isn't allowed on the premises, and there aren't any porn magazines in this world, so it's usually pretty quiet.
 Are the rumors about your plump rear true?
 >Why do people keep asking me this?
 It's hard to get a good look at myself without mirrors, so you'd probably know better than me.
 All I can say is that I've never felt any pain from sitting on hard surfaces after coming here.